cataldoc/liebling/README.md

 Copyright (c) 2019-2020 Eduardo Gómez.
 Released under the [MIT license](https://github.com/eddiesigner/liebling/blob/master/LICENSE).

+## Compile
+Install Nodejs and npm

+Open a terminal and go to the src directory.

+Run npm install.

+Build the theme for production just by running npm run production (within the src directory)

+Upload the file liebling.zip to your Ghost instance.

 ## Credits

 All the photos I used in this theme were taken from [Unsplash](https://unsplash.com)